Krishanu16298/SharePost/README.md

-# PostMVC
+# SharePost
-PostMVC PHP custom Framework
+Share your Posts with this app
 ---
-This is a custom PHP framework made by me.
+This is an app built on a custom PHP framework made by me.

 Tutor : Brad Traversy @ udemy.com